 Figurative sculpture and the human form have always been present as artistic expression; from prehistoric cave paintings through the classical perfection of ancient Greece, up to current contemporary representations.

-I’m a hobby artist without any formal training and I enjoy creating abstract works such as masks or small sculptures based on the human form.
+I’m an artist without any formal training and I enjoy creating abstract works such as masks or small sculptures based on the human form.
 However I have always struggled to recreate realistic human forms in my artwork.
 I signed up for the Figurative Sculpture class at the 137° Artistic Studio in Poblenou with the desire to gain knowledge and insights about human anatomy and how to effectively transfer that knowledge onto the clay.

 Learning how to sculpt the human form